Code-Institute-Submissions/Pokematch/readme.md

 - [Pixabay](https://pixabay.com/photos/grass-lawn-backdrop-background-84622/) - Grass background image
 - [Bulbapedia](https://bulbapedia.bulbagarden.net/wiki/Main_Page) All other images came from this website.
 All images are copyrighted property of Nintendo.
 - [Sounds](https://www.sounds-resource.com/game_boy_gbc/pokemonredblueyellow/sound/17241/) All used sounds were found and downlaoded from this page.
+- [Hourglass image](https://www.clipartmax.com/middle/m2i8d3K9i8m2A0Z5_hourglass-clipart-image-hour-glass-clip-art/) Used as part of the timer.

 ### Acknowledgements